Sumit-Saurabh98/competishun/README.md

 ## Introduction

-"Welcome to our movie website, where you can explore the world of cinema, discover your favorite films, and stay up-to-date with the latest releases."
+"Welcome to our movie website, where you can explore the world of cinema, discover your favourite films, and stay up-to-date with the latest releases."

+## Note:-
+deployed like might cause some issue

+## flow these steps
+open the project directory
+npm install
+npm start

-## Deplolyed App
+## Deployed App

 https://moviekiduniya.netlify.app/